jacobosullivan/LVMCM_src/README.md

 ## Lotka-volterra dynamics

-For detail on the dynamical system used to model species biomasses temporal evolution, see published material
+For detail on the dynamical system used to model species biomass dynamics, see published material

 ## Sampling of abiotic/biotic values

 ### Spatial structure
-- The cartesian coordinates are sampled either from a 2D uniform distribution or, if the argument `-R F` is passed to the executable, from a 2D lattice.
+- The Cartesian coordinates are sampled either from a 2D uniform distribution or, if the argument `-R F` is passed to the executable, from a 2D lattice.
 In the latter case a square number of nodes is required.
 - For random graphs, edges are allocated using the [Gabriel](https://en.wikipedia.org/wiki/Gabriel_graph) algorithm or, if the argument `-G F` is passed to the executable, using a complete graph.

 ### Species ecological traits
-- The distribution from which competitive coefficients is sample is controlled using the program argument `-D` which can take the following integer values:
+- The distribution from which competitive coefficients are sampled is controlled using the program argument `-D` which can take the following integer values:
   - 0: Discrete distribution
   - 1: Beta distribution
   - 2: Discretized beta distribution